 - Salt – The salt is a must!
 This frosting is exceptionally decadent and the salt goes a long way to balance that out.

 - Use a chocolate baking bar – I prefer the baking bar for ganache because it melts smoother.
-Chocolate chips will melt (and work), but the ganache may be grainy because of the added ingredients in chips.
+Chocolate chips will melt (and work), but the ganache may be grainy because of the added ingredients in the chips.

-- Don’t boil the cream – We need it to be warm enough to melt the chocolate.
+- Don’t boil the cream – We need it warm enough to melt the chocolate.
 If you’re heating it in a saucepan on the stove, it is the point where small bubbles start to form along the sides of the pan.

 - Chill the ganache – A must if you want to whip it fluffy.
 You probably won’t achieve the same volume if you try to whip warm ganache.
 Think of it like making regular whipped cream – you want the cream (and even the bowl) to be nice and chilled to whip it.